kailash-manasarovar/statement/docs/timeline/2024/october.md

 - I suspect he's working there now still.
 - Polygon, and other human resources agents and companies, are beginning to look very suspect.

+### Intense online stalking and hacking

+- Hackers post pictures of my hotel room seen from the front camera of my phone.
+- There is constant X activity.
+- tbc.

 ### VSSH collects his aware at the Palau d'Arts

 - The L'Amistat band are awarded the *best band in the Valencian region*.
 - Extraordinary given every knows what's going on.

-## Madrid
+## Inma again in Madrid

-- On my way home from Fatima, I stop in Madrid and see [my friend](../2024/march/13-end.md#madrid) again on Sunday 26th October.
+- On my way home from Fatima, I stop in Madrid and see [my friend](../2024/march/13-end.md#madrid) Inma Bascones again on Sunday 26th October.
+- As I'm driving into Madrid, the same lethal Google maps app hack is happening.
+- They're trying to make me crash the car.
+- I meet Inma and ask her what Paloma has said.
-- She tells me Paloma thinks we're both in danger.
+- She tells me Paloma thinks we are both in danger.
+- She also tells me that Paloma had looked up *Vidal SASTRE SANCHEZ HORNERO* in the Generalitat systems and found no record of a man with that name.
+- When I hear that I know I'm being fobbed off.
+- I wasn't to know until a lot later that, just a day or so before, someone with the name Vidal SASTRE SANCHEZ HORNERO is [picking up a prize at the Palau de Arts in Valencia](../../crimes/protagonists/vidal-sastre.md#the-lamistat-quart-band).
 - I ask her what am I going to do if they try to murder me when I get home.
 - She says I should call the police.
-- Paloma told us that the police in the Marina Alta, indeed in the whole region, cannot be trusted.
+- I remember what Paloma told us about the police in the region.
-- Why is my friend telling me to call the police?
+- I'm obviously not going to call the police if they try to murder me by poison, and Inma and Paloma know it.
-- Have they decided to throw me to the wolves?
-Like everyone else does.
+- They decided to throw me to the wolves.
+Like everyone else.

-### Intense online stalking and hacking

-- Hackers post pictures of my hotel room seen from the front camera of my phone.
-- There is constant X activity.
-- tbc.

-## Driving back to Madrid from Fatima

--

 ## Couple in hotel room